GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/informationLeakage/README.md

 Scores are grouped by CWE; the CWE score is the average of the related tests' scores.

-See [the Bessping philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md) for more details.
+See [the Besspin philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md) for more details.

 ---